leonardocalizaya/Optimization-of-Inventory-Policy-DTCM/README.md

 # Discrete-Time Markov Chain Project
- Optimization of an (s, S) inventory policy thorugh the use of Discrete Time Markov Chains.
+ Optimization of an (s, S) inventory policy through the use of Discrete Time Markov Chains.